 To characterize/inventory the existing habitats and wildlife resources, TCC completed a Habitat Assessment in 2005.
-In total, seven field visits and 126 man-hours were dedicated to characterizing the existing Site conditions.
+In total, seven field visits were dedicated to characterizing the existing Site conditions.
 It should be noted that many of these studies were focused on a specific task (e.g., delineating wetland boundaries), and not all of the time spent on-Site was concentrated on inventorying existing habitats and wildlife resources.
 However, these studies were valuable for characterizing the vegetative communities and noteworthy observations of flora and fauna species were recorded during these efforts.

 TCC completed several intensive data collection efforts to inventory the existing habitats and wildlife resources on the Site during supplementary studies conducted in 2007.
-A total of 16 days and 244 man-hours were logged on-site during these supplementary studies (See Appendix 9.7.2 to the FEIS).
 These supplementary studies primarily focused on determining the presence/absence of endangered, threatened, and/or special concern (ETS) species at the Site.
 Focused ecological surveys conducted at the Site included an amphibian and reptile survey (including a timber rattlesnake (Crotalus horridus) survey), breeding bird survey, botanical survey, Phase I and II bog turtle (Clemmys muhlenbergii) surveys, and an Indiana bat (Myotis sodalis) survey.